felix-lang/felix/doc/refman/slices.rst

 Slices
 ======

-Felix provides two slice types.
+Felix provides two slice types, these are derived types defined in the library.

 Basic Type
 ----------